vishakhadhonde9/Git/Session-6] git conflict.md

 - Git will often automatically handle merging, but when there are conflicting changes, you'll need to resolve them manually.

 ## git merge -
+- merging the branch with the parent branch once you have finished developing your branch
 -